gneu77/rx-signals/docs/rp_state_effects_start.md

 A remaining question is how changes are applied to the independent state parts in the first place?

 It's done by sending a certain _event_ that initiates the change.
-Sending (dispatching) such an _event_ is a side-effect.
+Sending (dispatching) such an _event_ is one form of side-effect.
+In MVU, calling dispatch however should only be a pure transformation of an event coming from the runtime (so an effect that is triggered by some input from outside your own code).
-In MVU, it's a managed side-effect, where "managed" means "explicit and isolated".
+There are other forms of side-effects, but in all cases they should be managed side-effects, where "managed" means "explicit and isolated".

-So next, I like to assert on why it is of utmost importance to have only managed side-effects and with that, why event sources should be the only side-effects you have in your whole application:
+So next, I like to assert on why it is of utmost importance to have only managed side-effects:

 In programming, side-effects are the root of all evil.
-Let's have a look at just some of the many advantages that pure functions (no side-effects and referential transparancy) have over impure functions:
+For a start, let's have a look at just some of the many advantages that pure functions (no side-effects and referential transparancy) have over impure functions:
 1. simple to reason about (for programmers **and** compilers)
 2. simple testing (no mockup-hell)
 3. simple composition (tackling complexity)